 reject the template's definition.
 Therefore, when submitting the above

-template to the compiler the header file numeric
+template to the compiler the header file numeric must first have been

-included as this header file declares std::accumulate
+included as this header file declares std::accumulate.

 With statements depending on template parameters the compiler cannot